mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ## Usage

-To enable color inversion, use the `invertedColors` prop on one of the two components that support it, either on the [Sheet](/joy-ui/react-sheet/) or the [Card](/joy-ui/react-card/).
+To enable color inversion, use the `invertedColors` prop on one of the two components that support it: [Sheet](/joy-ui/react-sheet/) or [Card](/joy-ui/react-card/).
-Note that this prop only works when these components have the `solid` or `soft` global variants applied.
+Note that this prop only works when these components have the `solid` or `soft` global variant applied.

 ```js
 <Card variant="solid" invertedColors>…</Card>